Poll: As Coronavirus Spreads, Fewer Americans See Pandemic As A Real Threat

 But Democrat Anne Tendyke, 60, said the threat needs to be taken seriously.

-"Just look at the numbers, look at the history, look at the data," said Tendyke, financial analyst who lives in Roxboro, N.C.
+"Just look at the numbers, look at the history, look at the data," said Tendyke, a financial analyst who lives in Roxboro, N.C.

 "We don't have the infrastructure to manage this level of illness.
 It's not like the flu.
 Because the flu comes and goes.
 People have immunity to the flu.
 Not everyone gets the flu.
 There are immunizations for the flu," she said.
 "This is a whole different animal."